xdc7/pythonworkout/README.md

 # pythonworkout
-My Solutions to the exercises in the PythonWorkout
+My Solutions to the exercises in the Python Workout book by Reuven M. Lerner